-(1) Fluids Systems operating income for the three months and nine months ended September 30, 2018 include \$1.1 million of charges in Brazil primarily related to severance costs associated with our planned workforce reductions in the fourth quarter of 2018 in connection with the scheduled completion of the current contract with Petrobras, \$0.8 million of charges associated with the July 2018 fire at our Kenedy, Texas drilling fluids facility, and \$0.6 million of non-capitalizable expenses related to the upgrade and conversion of a drilling fluids facility into a completion fluids facility.
+(1) Fluids Systems operating income for the three months ended December 31, 2018 includes \$2.0 million of charges, consisting primarily of severance costs and \$0.5 million of non-capitalizable expenses related to the conversion of a drilling fluids facility into a completion fluids facility.
+Operating income for the three months ended September 30, 2018 includes \$1.1 million of charges in Brazil primarily related to severance costs associated with our planned workforce reductions in the fourth quarter of 2018 in connection with the scheduled completion of the current contract with Petrobras, \$0.8 million of charges associated with the July 2018 fire at our Kenedy, Texas drilling fluids facility, and \$0.6 million of non-capitalizable expenses related to the conversion of a drilling fluids facility into a completion fluids facility.
+The impact of these items to operating income was \$4.9 million for the twelve months ended December 31, 2018.